cdeccio/cougarnet/README.md

 ## Interface Names

+The interface names for a given [link](#virtual-links) are derived from the name of the current host and the host it connects to on that link.
+For example, if there is a link connecting host `h1` and host `h2`, then the `h1`'s interface will be called `h1-h2`, and `h2`'s interface will be callsed `h2-h1`.
-The interface names for each host created dynamically with each [link defined](#virtual-links), starting with `eth0`, then `eth1`, etc.  The interfaces for a host, and their respective configurations, can be viewed by running the following from the command line:
+That helps greatly with identification.
+The interfaces for a host, and their respective configurations, can be viewed by running the following from the command line:

 ```
 $ ip addr